Australia investigates implants that left some women with 'rotting pelvises'

 After giving birth to two boys, both weighing more than 8 pounds, Watson struggled with incontinence.

 But within three months of the procedure, Watson was incontinent again and after suffering multiple medical problems, such as fibromyalgia, chronic pain and fatigue, she had the mesh removed.
-But at 47, she said the procedure has left her with the body of an 80-year-old: unwell, overweight and unable to walk more than 100 meters.
+At 47, the procedure left her with the body of an 80-year-old: unwell, overweight and unable to walk more than 100 meters.

 The need for more action